albertanguyen/Currency-Converter-site.github.io/README.md

 Compute number of Bills, created a frontend platform

 ## Version 1.0.0
-Adapted from the live demo of Mr. Loi
+Adapted from the <a href="https://github.com/PrimeTimeTran/HTML-Javascript-Currency-Converter">live demo</a> of Mr. Loi

 ## License